Western Ag Network

 Russell earned his bachelor’s degree in Communications from Montana State University-Billings.

 For over 20 years, he was part of the Northern Ag Network’s farm broadcast team in Billings, MT; the majority of those years as it’s Ag Director.

 In 2019, he had the opportunity to assume operation and eventually purchase the Evan Slack Network; another well-known Ag Radio Network in the Rocky Mountain West and Northern Plains.
 In 2020, it was re-branded as the Western Ag Network.

 Today, he provides daily Ag radio programs on the Western Ag Network in Billings, Mont; and the Ag Information Network in Walla Walla, Wash.

 These programs are heard in Alabama, California, Colorado, Florida, Georgia, Idaho, Montana, Nebraska, North Dakota, New Mexico, South Dakota, Oregon, Utah, Washington State and Wyoming.

-His television broadcasts are seen statewide on the Montana Television Network as one of the members of the Montana Ag Network.
+His television broadcasts are seen statewide on the Montana Television Network.
 He also makes regular appearances on national television broadcasts like Cattlemen to Cattlemen, This Week in Agribusiness, Market Day Report and Rural Evening News all seen on RFD-TV.

 He’s had the opportunity to report on Agriculture from across the region, the United States and has been on trade missions to Canada, Colombia, Costa Rica, Italy, Japan, Mexico, Morocco, Nigeria, Peru, Russia and Taiwan.

 Russell resides with his family in Billings, Mont.

 Lane Nordlund is a trusted and respected figure in the agriculture community.
 As an award-winning multimedia farm broadcaster, he serves rural America by sharing the important information farmers and ranchers need to be successful.